RichardCoffee/custom-post-type/README.md

 ## Usage

 Create your own class extending this one.
-Look in the examples/ directory for ideas.  um, there is only one there right now.  more coming though...
-I would be must grateful if anyone could contribute an example or two...
+There is currently one example in the examples/ directory.
+I will be adding more.

 The construction method in your child class might look like this:
 ```